OperatorJack/Vampyr-Vampirism-Expanded/README.md

 local modAmount = -1 * (1.2 ^ daysPassed) - 20
 ```

-If the blood level reaches 0, the player will begin losing health at 1pt per second, increasing exponentially, until blood is increased above 0.
+If the blood level reaches 0, the player will begin losing health at 1pt per second until blood is increased above 0.

 Blood can be restored via feeding and blood serums (restore blood effect potions).